Where does the Emerging Poets Fellowship program take place?

 - Poets who are a year removed from a previous fellowship or residency;

-- Poets who have published at least two non-student works or chapbooks, and at most one full-length collection of poetry with a press;
+- Poets who have published at least two non-student works (such as publication in an online or print poetry journal, or publication of a chapbook), and at most one full-length collection of poetry with a press;

 - Poets who have yet to be recognized nationally;

 - Poets who are willing to commit to the full residency of fifteen weeks at Poets House, a stipulation of the funder whose breach will result in automatic disqualification;

 - Poets who have the flexibility of time and attention to avail fully of the Fellowship opportunity at Poets House, a nationally recognized literary non-profit organization that features a library with over 70,000 books of poetry, and have a dedication to creating affiliation, community, and points of entry into the study of poetry.

 How long is the Emerging Poets Fellowship Program?

 The 2019 Emerging Poets Fellowship will meet Tuesday evenings, 6:00-8:30 PM, for fifteen weeks between March and June 2019.
 There will also be an afternoon session on a Saturday (date to be determined).
 A final public reading will take place in June.
 Fellows are expected to be in attendance at all meetings.